niemisentimppa/AI_safety_research/README.md

 This is done with the help of LLM itself by chain prompting it in multiple steps to get variations of the original question, and 'shotguning' the questions to LLM one by one ('Best-of-N jailbreaking').
-Then the jailbroken questions are picked and it's demonstrated how to deepen the discussion with follow-up questions.
+Then the jailbroken questions are picked and it's demonstrated how to deepen the discussion.

 - Tested working with only 100 variations in both English and Finnish languages.
 - Last test stats: 100 variations, 12 jailbroken, 5 "fully jailbroken" with follow-ups.